echemdb/unitpackage/doc/usage/echemdb_usage.md

 #### unitpackage implementation

-If the reference scale is given for a certain entry, the potentials can directly be shifted from an `EchemdbEntry`
+If the reference scale is given for a certain entry, the potentials can directly be shifted

 ```{code-cell} ipython3
 entry_mse = entry.rescale_reference('MSE-sat')